Bromgard/rcblack/grammar/intro_nouns.md

 >Þú hafir fundit Svein konung.
 (You have met King Svein.)

-What case is _konungr_ in this sentence?
+What case is _konung_ in this sentence?
 Here, the subject (nominative) is _þú_ and is in first position.
 The verbal construction is _havir fundit_, which is in second position. _Svein konung_ is the object of the sentence, so the noun takes the appropriate ending, which in this case is none at all.
 The singular accusative case is our only option.

 >Varðmenn sǫgðu konungi at dýrit fari þar.
 (The watchmen said to the king that the animal is coming there.

 In this sentence, _konungi_ adopts the dative case ending. _Varðmenn_ is the subject and _sǫgðu_ is the verb in second position.
 The word, _konungi_ is the indirect object taking the dative case.
 The watchmen told the news _to_ the king.

-## The Suffixed Definite Article
+## The suffixed definite article

 If you already know a Scandinavian language, then you are already acquainted with the suffixed definite article.
 The English definite article, _the_, does not decline and always precedes the accompanying noun.
 In Scandinavian languages, the definite article performs very much the same function, but appears as an additional particle suffixed to the accompanying noun.
 Let's take another look at the Swedish noun, _konung_, this time with the suffixed article.